bmcphail05/academic-kickstart/content/home/worksinprogress.md

   # Choose how much pages you would like to display (0 = all pages)
   count = 0

+  # Choose how many pages you would like to offset by
+  offset = 0

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

-  # Show a "See all pages" link underneath the featured content?
-  link_to_archive = false

   # Filter posts by a taxonomy term.
   [content.filters]
     tag = ""
     category = ""
-    publication_type = ""
+    publication_type = "3"
     author = ""
+    exclude_featured = false

 [design]
   # Toggle between the various page layout types.